niltnir/personal-ssg/pages/prose/blog/euclidean.md

 started solving some exercises, and soon I was craving to get past the theory to dive right into the wild west of exhilarating problems.

-One fun problem`(sidenote "The solution can be found elsewhere.
-If motivation permits, I will post the solution on this site.")` I was immediately confronted with was the following:
+One fun problem`(sidenote "For those impatiently curious, the solution is on this site.")` I was immediately confronted with was the following:

-*Given a circle and a point inside of it, take all the chords through the point and aggregate their midpoints.
-Prove that the resulting figure is a circle with its diameter defined between the point and the center of the circle.*
+`(oly "Canada 1991/3" 0)`

 The beauty of Euclidean geometry lies in its simple character.
 There are no crazy equations`(sidenote "With the exceptions of rectilinear coordinates, complex numbers, barycentric coordinates, linear algebra, etc.")`, no confusing objects, no fancy notation, yet results are often astonishing.
 It's no wonder that geometry is called the **king** of mathematics.
-And strangely, the process of exploring and solving problems synthetically can often feel closer to attempting a problem in discrete math than analysis.
+And strangely, the process of exploring and solving problems synthetically can often feel close to discrete math.

 Unfortunately, geometry gets a bad rap in conventional education and other academic institutions.
 It's often written off as "useless" and "trivial" by